rcmdnk/octopress-extlink/README.md

 octopress-extlink
 =================

-octopress-extlink provides "link" tag, used to add `target="_blank"` for external links.
+octopress-extlink provides "link" tag for Octopress (Jekyll), used to add `target="_blank"` for external links.

 # Installation